Bagram Airfield: 21st century

 A second runway, 3500 m long, was built and completed by the United States in late 2006, at a cost of US$68 million.
 This new runway is 497 m longer than the previous one and 280 mm thicker, giving it the ability to land larger aircraft, such as the C-5 Galaxy, C-17 Globemaster III, Il-76, An-124, An-225 or the Boeing 747 (which is used by civilian cargo airlines).

-By 2007 Bagram had become the size of a small town, with traffic jams and many commercial shops selling goods from clothes to food.
+By 2007, Bagram had become the size of a small town, with traffic jams and many commercial shops selling goods from clothes to food.
 The base itself is situated high up in the mountains and sees temperatures drop to -29 C. Due to the height and snowstorms commercial aircraft have difficulty landing there, and older aircraft often rely on very experienced crews in order to be able to land there.
 The base was able to house 10,000 troops in 2009.

 The 2007 Bagram Airfield bombing was a suicide attack that killed up to 23 people and injured 20 more, at a time when Dick Cheney, then Vice-President of the United States, was visiting Afghanistan.
 The attack occurred inside one of the security gates surrounding the heavily guarded base.
 Yousef Ahmadi, one of the Taliban spokesmen, claimed responsibility for the attack and said that Cheney was the intended target.
-Another Taliban spokesman later confirmed that Osama Bin Laden planned the attack, and reiterated that Cheney was the intended target.
+Another Taliban spokesman later confirmed that Osama bin Laden planned the attack, and reiterated that Cheney was the intended target.
 This claim is supported by the relatively limited number of large suicide bombings carried out in Afghanistan, combined with the intensity of this particular attack, and the fact that Cheney was at the base.
-Cheney was unharmed from the attack, however.
+Cheney was unharmed from the attack.
 Among the dead were a U.S. soldier, a U.S. contractor, a South Korean soldier, and 20 Afghan workers at the base.

 In 2008, several U.S. service members were accused of accepting bribes for the award of building contracts on Bagram.
 Four of the Afghans have also faced charges, while three of them have been held as material witnesses.
 The GI's are reported to have received over 100,000 dollars in bribes.

 In March 2009, a car bomb exploded outside the gates of Bagram Airfield facilities, wounding three civilian workers.
 In June 2009, two U.S. soldiers were killed and at least six other personnel were wounded during an early morning rocket attack.